MiDataInt/mdi-desktop-app/docs/presets.md

 As you edit the server configuration, your changes will be saved temporarily into the Working state.
-You can launch the server from this state, and save it later as below.
+You can launch the server from this state and save it later.

 ### Saved presets

 Once you have a configuration you like, simply click **Save**, give it a useful name, and it will be available as a preset option on future visits.
 Later, you can also select a saved state and **Delete** it.

-There is no limit on the number of saved configurations, use them to organize your work as matches your needs.
+There is no limit on the number of saved configurations - use them to organize your work as matches your needs.